c-s-2/webpack-ssr-base/README.md

 __TODO__

-- Properly hydrate the client version with the initial state from the server (may need to separately bundle the app client entry file to stop issues when packing)
+- ~~Properly hydrate the client version with the initial state from the server (may need to separately bundle the app client entry file to stop issues when packing)~~

-- Stylesheets
+- ~~Stylesheets~~

+- Hot reload of CSS